black80/Open-Banking-SandBox/README.md

 The licensing change does not affect you as user, but it is relevant to your provider who has used our product in their solution implementation.
-In case of uncertainty please contact your service provider or approach us at psd2@adorsys.com.
+In case of uncertainty please contact your service provider or approach us at info@ofin.co.